YipengHu/label-reg/README.md

 ## <a name="section4"></a>4 Weakly-Supervised Registration Revisited
 First, **weakly-supervised learning** is not a rigorously defined term.
 It was not mentioned at all in [Ian Goodfellow's Deep Learning book][TheDeepLearningBook].
-Strictly speaking, the registration method used here is still an unsupervised learning without the labels for things (i.e. the displacements) need to be predicted.
-The target labels of registration should be ground-truth displacement fields which are not easily available (a motivation for this type of method).
-An alternative form of the displacement field is a "correspondence table" indicating where in the fixed image coordinates every voxel in moving image coordinates should move to.
-One way to go about the weak labels is to consider the anatomical labels as such a table, but corrupted with non-i.i.d. noise.
+Strictly speaking, the registration method used here is still an unsupervised regression without the labels for targets (i.e. the displacements) need to be predicted.
+The target labels of registration should be ground-truth displacement fields which are (the main point for this type of method) not easily available.
+An alternative form of displacement field is a "correspondence table" indicating where in the fixed image coordinates every voxel in moving image should move to.
+One way to go about the weak labels is to consider the anatomical labels arranged in such a table, but corrupted with non-i.i.d. noise.
 All the voxels in an anatomical region (defined by the segmentation labels) on one image, should be more likely to be in the same region on another image.
 With added nuisance of inconsistently available types of anatomical landmarks, a naive multi-class implementation of such a correspondence table would be very sparse.
-The initial work [Hu et al ISBI2018][Hu2018b] explored the idea to consider, instead, a two-class classification problem, where the abstract concept of correspondence is classified, two voxels (after warping) being correspondent or not correspondent.
+The initial work [Hu et al ISBI2018][Hu2018b] explored the idea to consider, instead, a two-class classification problem, where the abstract concept of correspondence is used, two voxels (after warping) are considered being correspondent or not correspondent.
 In this case, the segmentations of different types of anatomical regions become noise-corrupted _data_ of these correspondence, that is, being correspondent if both are foreground 1s or both are background 0s, not correspondent otherwise.
 A well-defined cross-entropy was used to measure the overall classification loss.

 The main problem with the two-class formulation is about weighting.
 The cross-entropy assumes no difference between voxel locations are nearer to boundaries and those are not.
 It does not distinguish difference between foreground and background, which can be substantially altered by imaging parameters (such as acquired fields of view), or which type of anatomical regions the (non)correspondence voxels come from.
-For example, a voxel in the foreground segmentation of the gland should, without any other information, be a _weaker_ label than that from a foreground voxel from very small landmark, as the latter is a very _strong_ predictor where this voxel should move to, although it helps very little to indicate the displacement field everywhere else.
+For example, a voxel in the foreground segmentation of the gland should, without any other information, be a _weaker_ correspondence label than that from a foreground voxel from very small landmark, as the latter is a very _strong_ predictor for where this voxel should move to, although it helps very little to indicate the displacement field everywhere else.
+This is why some heavy heuristic preprocessing label smoothing was used.

-Overlap measures, such as Dice, have an interesting quality to "dynamically" re-weight between these classes and, therefore, have been adopted in medical image segmentation tasks with consistently superior performance (after all, it is the measure for segmentation).
+Overlap measures, such as Dice, have an interesting quality to re-weight between these classes, with the changing denominator of Dice (as overlap changes) acting as a "dynamic" weighting mechanism.
+Therefore, it has been adopted in medical image segmentation tasks with consistently superior performance (after all, it is the measure for evaluating segmentation).
+A similar effect has also been observed in the label-driven registration tasks.
 The multi-scale strategy is to mitigate the practical issues on the landmarks with smaller volumes, so they will still produce non-zero gradients even without overlap during training.

-The downside of the Dice is it lacks a clear interpretation of the weakly-supervision, leaning towards a general unsupervised learning where any loss function is sensible if it drives the image alignment.
-The practical difference worth a name of "weak supervision" is that the loss function is not dependent on the image modality, but applied on segmentation labels which, to certain degree, is closer to traditional feature-based registration method.
+The downside of Dice, however, is that it lacks a clear interpretation of the weakly-supervision, leaning towards a general unsupervised learning where any loss function is sensible if it drives the image alignment.
+The practical difference worth a name of "weak supervision" is perhaps that the loss function is not dependent on the image modality, but applied on segmentation labels which, to certain degree, is closer to traditional feature-based registration method.
 The neural network is a better way to learn the feature representation.
 It also reflects the fact that this method, compared with other unsupervised learning, relies on anatomical knowledge in human labelling instead of statistical properties summarised otherwise (e.g. through image-based similarity measures).

 It may be the case that, due to the nature of weakly-supervised learning, different formulations of the loss function, or the combination of the loss and the regularisation, is only a different weighting strategy to "guess" the dense correspondence.
 Without ground-truth (for training and validation), this will inherently be dependent on image modalities and applications.
 Therefore, it may be better to investigate application-specific loss function (such as better surrogates of the true TREs on regions of interest).

+Even with unlimited data pairs, there is a physical bounds of the label availability partly due to the underlying imaging process that simply do not produce voxel-level correspondence information and partly due to limited anatomical knowledge.
+In this case, prior knowlege on application-specific physical transformation (instead of bending energy for instance), other intensity-based similarity and predicting with labels might provide further assitance.

 [data]: https://github.com/YipengHu/example-data/raw/master/label-reg-demo/data.zip